hoanguyen1998/ticket-microservice/README.md

 # Simple Node.js Microservice Application #

-Application for booking tickets using Asynchoronous Event throught NATS Server (Message Queue Architecture) and Optimistic Concurrency Controll (OCC)
+Application for booking tickets using Event-based Architecture and Optimistic Concurrency Controll (OCC)

 ## List of Event ##